MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 Note that `Type` is set to **User** inside the `<Credentials>` XML element, which signifies that you will be prompted to login at startup.
 If you want to save time by automating your login, remove the XML element `<UserSource>Prompt</UserSource>` under Credentials.
 This element and value indicates you will always be prompted at runtime.

-# Programming and running the CDS console application
+# Programming and running the console application
-At this point, you can program against the CDS APIs.
+At this point, you can program against the APIs.
 You can then run and debug your application like you would with any other .NET application.

 From Solution Explorer, open the **Program.cs** file, and replace `using` statements on top with following code: